 Tip: When you shoot certain landscapes and portraits, you may not see enough straight lines in the composition to serve as a reference for lens distortion.
 As a result, the distortions become less evident and less noticeable.
 In these cases, it is completely optional to fix them.

 An uneven horizon is landscape photography’s biggest enemy.

 The horizon is one of the strongest points of reference that’s imprinted in our brains from an early age.
 When we see a photograph with a slightly uneven horizon (one to two degrees), our brains revolt and refuse to accept the uneven reality.

 I always pay attention to the horizon during the capture and try to make it as straight as possible.
-But, in 90% of cases, the horizon in my photographs are slightly off and require a few tweaks in post-processing.
+But, in 90% of cases, the horizon in my photographs is slightly off and requires a few tweaks in post-processing.

 To fix an uneven horizon, open the Crop Overlay panel in the Develop Module of Lightroom.
 Here, you have a couple of options.

 Fixing Uneven Horizon With Auto Mode

 I am not a big fan of “magic buttons” that promise to fix everything automatically using AI, machine learning, and magic.
 But, Auto Mode in the Crop Overlay panel is a rare exception.